Last Updated on

 The Start of My Collection

 But this was different: so many countries of the world, each interpreting the same story through their own culture and native materials.
 Felted wool, carved wood, corn husks, metal, stone, terracotta and more.
-Some were intricate or ornate, and others very simple.
-The figures more often than not represented local ethnicities.
-I pored over the exhibit for hours.
+Some of the handmade nativity sets were intricate or ornate, and others very simple.
+The figures usually represented local ethnicities.
+I pored over the exhibit of world nativities for hours.

-I decided then and there that I needed my own collection.
+I decided then and there that I needed my own collection of Christmas nativity scenes from different countries.
 So in my travels, I have sought them out in local shops and markets.
 It’s easier to find them in countries where Christianity is the predominant religion, of course.
 And it helps if you’re traveling during the holiday season.
 But that hasn’t stopped me from trying in every country I visit.
 I was even able to find one in Kyrgyzstan!
 Made from felted wool, it’s only the Holy Family, with a round wool yurt to store the pieces in.
 The little dolls are so sweet that it might be my favorite.

 My Nativities From Around the World

-I was able to find a few nativities when I visited Guatemala – the large statues are one of my favorites!
+I was able to find a few nativities when I visited Guatemala, all made from different materials.
+The nativity of large wooden statues is one of my favorites!

 In Peru I went a little crazy and bought almost every nativity I saw.
-Maybe it was euphoria from surviving the Inca Trail hike, maybe it was altitude sickess – I just kept finding cuter ones.
-How adorbs is the little llama shepherd Holy Family?
+Maybe it was euphoria from surviving the Inca Trail hike, maybe it was altitude sickness.
+I just kept finding cuter ones.
+How adorbs is the little llama shepherd Holy Family nativity?
+Peru was definitely my best destination for adding to my collection of nativity sets from different cultures and countries!

-Are you ready for my favorite?
-The Kyrgyz nativity is so cute it makes me squee.
+Are you ready for my favorite world nativity?
+The nativity from Kyrgyzstan is so cute it makes me squeal.
 Made from felted wool, it’s the three dolls of the Holy Family, with a yurt to store them in.
 A tag inside listed the artisan’s name as part of a fair trade women’s cooperative.

 National Cathedral Exhibit